omundy/learn-computers/topics/networks.md

 A domain name is a human-readable name for an IP address or web host.

-Domain names are much easier to recall than the string of numbers in an IP.
+For example, use `ping google.com` to find their IP address: <a href="http://64.233.177.104" target="_blank">64.233.177.104</a>

-A domain name must be **resolved** to the IP address of the destination via the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) to reach data on a web host:
+While easier to recall than the numbers in an IP address, domain names must be **resolved** via the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) to learn the IP address of the web host:

-1. A user types a domain name into a web browser
+1. User types a domain name into a web browser
-1. The browser performs a Domain Name Service (DNS) query to get the IP address of the destination
+1. Browser performs a DNS query to find the IP address of the server
-1. The browser can then fetch the data from the server using the IP
+1. Browser then requests website files using the server's IP